botanical/til/ruby_attr_reader.md

 #### Ruby's attr_reader

-`attr_reader` is a method that you can use to share instance variables instead of creating many getter methods.
+`attr_reader` is a Ruby method that you can use to share instance variables instead of creating many getter methods.

 Here is an example of it's utility in depth: